What is process?

 -

 Running instance of program.
-All processes are decedents of swapper process(PID=0).
+All processes are decedents of swapper

-Both(threads, processes) are independent sequence of operations
+process(PID=0).
+Both(threads, processes) are independent sequence of

 fork() = Create child process